Exposed wooden lath behind damaged plaster wall surface

 The following steps outline the process of installing lath and plaster, focusing on how keys form during installation.

-2. Laying Lath: Start at the bottom of the wall.
+2. Laying Lath: Commence at the bottom of the wall.
 Space lath strips 16″ apart.
-Nail them securely with 2″ nails every 4-6″.
+Secure them with 2″ nails every 4-6″.

 3. Applying Scratch Coat: Mix plaster according to instructions.
 Apply a thin, even coat (1/8″ – 1/4″) over the lath using a hawk and trowel.
 Press firmly to create keys.